 You are cordially invited to attend the Annual Meeting of Stockholders (the "Annual Meeting") of REGENXBIO Inc., a Delaware corporation (the "Company").
-The Annual Meeting will be held on June 4, 2021, at 9:00 a.m. local time at the Company's offices located at 9804 Medical Center Drive, Rockville, Maryland 20850 for the following purposes:
+The Annual Meeting will be held on June 3, 2022, at 9:00 a.m. local time at the Company's offices located at 9804 Medical Center Drive, Rockville, Maryland 20850 for the following purposes:

-- 1. To elect Luke M. Beshar, Kenneth T. Mills and David C. Stump, M.D., to serve as Class III directors until the 2024 annual meeting of stockholders; - 2.
-To ratify the selection of PricewaterhouseCoopers LLP by the Audit Committee of the Board of Directors as the independent registered public accounting firm of the Company for the year ending December 31, 2021; - 3.
-To hold an advisory vote on the compensation paid to the Company's named executive officers; - 4.
-To approve a proposed amendment to the Company's Restated Certificate of Incorporation (the "Certificate of Incorporation") to include a federal forum selection provision; and - 5.
+- 1. To elect Allan M. Fox and Alexandra Glucksmann, Ph.D., to serve as Class I directors until the 2025 annual meeting of stockholders; - 2.
+To ratify the selection of PricewaterhouseCoopers LLP by the Audit Committee of the Board of Directors as the independent registered public accounting firm of the Company for the year ending December 31, 2022; - 3.
+To hold an advisory vote on the compensation paid to the Company's named executive officers; and - 4.
 To transact any other business properly brought before the Annual Meeting or any adjournments or postponements thereof.

-Only stockholders of record at the close of business on April 5, 2021 are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.
-A complete list of such stockholders will be available for inspection at the Company's offices in Rockville, Maryland during normal business hours for a period of 10 days prior to the Annual Meeting.
+Only stockholders of record at the close of business on April 4, 2022 are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.
+A complete list of such stockholders will be available for inspection at the Company's offices in Rockville, Maryland at the Annual Meeting and during normal business hours for a period of 10 days prior to the Annual Meeting.